 Proact respects your privacy and is committed to protecting your personal data.
-This privacy notice informs you how we look after your personal data including when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
-We will from time to time update this privacy notice as we undertake new personal data practices or adopt new privacy policies.
+This privacy notice tells you how we look after your personal data, including when you visit our website (regardless of where you visit it from) and tells you about your privacy rights and how the law protects you.
+We will update this privacy notice from time to time as we undertake new personal data practices or adopt new privacy policies.

 - This website is operated by Proact IT Group AB, reg. no. 556494-3446, a company incorporated under Swedish law with principal address in Stockholm, Sweden.

 - Through this website you may learn about our products and services, register to participate in events, access or subscribe for reference materials, or interact with tools or applications provided by us.

 - Certain sections of the website require that you provide us with some more information.
 These sections may ask you to provide information such as, but not limited to, your name, email and address.

 - For specific services such as those managed by our affiliates, specific terms and/or privacy policies apply.

 - Proact has appointed a data protection officer for you to contact if you have any questions or concerns about our personal data policies or practices at: firstname.lastname@example.org.

 - By using this website, you agree to the terms contained in this privacy notice.
 If you do not agree to any of these terms, you should not use this website.
 You agree that any dispute over privacy or the terms contained in this privacy notice will be governed by the laws of Sweden.

 This privacy notice gives you information about how Proact collects and processes your personal data including through your use of our website, and including any data you may provide to us when accessing or subscribing for reference material, newsletters, purchasing products or services, participating in events, or interacting with tools or applications provided by us.